-Highlander: The Search for Vengeance is a 2007 animated adaptation of the Highlander series.Set in an Alternate Continuity from the films the anime follows the story of the immortal Colin MacLeod as he searches for Revenge against his rival immortal Marcus Octavius; the Well-Intentioned Extremist who killed Colin's wife.Set in the distant future Colin meets up with a resistance group, partially held by the prostitute Dahlia, that is being oppressed by Marcus and plagued by a disease only Marcus has the vaccine to.
+Highlander: The Search for Vengeance is a 2007 animated adaptation of the Highlander series.Set in an Alternate Continuity from the films, the anime follows the story of the immortal Colin MacLeod as he searches for Revenge against his rival immortal Marcus Octavius, the Well-Intentioned Extremist who killed Colin's wife.Set in the distant future, Colin meets up with a resistance group, partially held by the prostitute Dahlia, that is being oppressed by Marcus and plagued by a disease only Marcus has the vaccine to.
 Throughout the story we get flashbacks of Colin's failed attempts to kill Marcus.
-Marcus seems to be perpetually attempting to rebuild the glory of his beloved Rome while Colin, blinded by his hatred, joins whatever cause is opposed to him in the hope to take his head.
+Marcus seems to be perpetually attempting to rebuild the glory of his beloved Rome whereas Colin, blinded by his hatred, joins whatever cause is opposed to him in the hope of taking his head.

 Absurdly Sharp Blade: Colin cuts the head off Malike and it takes a very long time for him to notice.

 After the End: One of the biggest draws of doing an Anime adaptation was the ability to show audiences the distant future.

 Anti-Hero: Colin is very much a Jerk with a Heart of Gold, although it does take time before the "Heart of Gold" bit actually reveals itself.
 And while he initially doesn't care much about heroics or other people in general, neither does he shed blood needlessly.

 Berserk Button: The mere sight of Marcus Octavius puts Colin into a killing rage.

 Brave Scot: Although Colin could be English...
 It doesn't matter really matter, as Scotland wasn't even a country when Colin was born.
 However, this is played straight with the Scots in one of the flashbacks.